ProvCheck Terms and Conditions

 (c) The Client must procure each Permitted User’s compliance with clauses 3.1 and 3.2 and any other reasonable condition notified by the Supplier to the Client.

-The Client is responsible for procuring all licences, authorisations and consents required for it and its personnel to use the Services, including to use, store and input Data into, and process and distribute Data through, the Services.
+3.4.
+Authorisations: The Client is responsible for procuring all licences, authorisations and consents required for it and its personnel to use the Services, including to use, store and input Data into, and process and distribute Data through, the Services.

 4. Supplier Obligations

-The Supplier will:
+4.1.
+Obligations: The Supplier will:

-(c) provide timely customer service and support to the Client during normal business hours, as and when requested by the Client, with respect to the SaaS Service.
+(c) provide timely customer service and support to the Client during normal business hours, as and when requested by the Client, with respect to the Service.

 5. Data